ASTRA - The Arctic Space TRAining

 - Do you want to understand Northern Lights and explore the Arctic?

-You can can apply and take part in the Summer School in Apatity, Russia.
-Apply before December 22!
+You can can apply and take part in the ASTRA Winter School in Tromsø, Norway.
+Apply before 20 December 2019!

 The language of instruction will be English, and a good command of English is required.
 You must be an active student in Norway or in Russia in order to apply.
 For all participants, travel and accommodation will be arranged and sponsored by the organisers.